awilliam/HomieSwitch/README.md

 This flow can be found in [docs](/docs/node-red.json)

-Other observationsr: ADC, GPIO16, and GPIO2 appear to be unused on the device, potentially allowing the addition of an analog temperature sensor or various other devices, possibly including an I2C bus.
+Other observations: ADC, GPIO16, and GPIO2 appear to be unused on the device, potentially allowing the addition of an analog temperature sensor or various other devices, possibly including an I2C bus.